bd16s/hica-home/README.md

 Both frontend and backend server need to be started, so that React UI can hot reload.

-To start React UI server, go to `hica-home-ui`, and run:
+To start React UI server on port 3000, go to `hica-home-ui`, and run:

 	npm start

-To start Express server, go to `hica-home-backend`, and run:
+To start Express server on port 80, go to `hica-home-backend`, and run:

 	npm start

 ##### prod: